aurorascharff/redwoodsdk-todos/STEPS.md

 ## View Transitions

 - DOCS: View transitions are coming to react a a component!
 Currently installable in canary channel, and available in nextjs.
-And the reason it fits so well into this talk is because we need to know all these concurrent features to make the most out of view transitions.
 - Because view transitions are triggered when elements update a transition, a suspense, or a deferred update.
 - For example, when a transition finishes, react will automatically animate the result of the transition to the new UI.